csf-dev/CodingStandards/CSharp/DomainApiProject.md

 [root namespace]: RootNamespace.md

 ## Contents
-In summary - this project should never contain any logic code, nor should it contain any references to implementation-specific technologies.
-This means that the contents of this assembly should be:
+The domain API project *should never contain any logic code*, nor should it contain any references to implementation-specific technologies.
+The correct types for this project are:

-* [Single responsibility interfaces] representing services/operations exposed by the domain
-    * Including any [request and response types] required by those services
 * [Entity classes]
-* [Value types] and, where applicable, [domain DTOs]
+* [Value types] and [domain DTOs]
+* [Single responsibility interfaces] representing domain services
+    * These services & operations should be those which are useful in the context of [the application domain]
+    * Where appropriate, this includes [request and result types] required by those services

+[the application domain]: TheApplicationDomain.md
 [Single responsibility interfaces]: SingleResponsibilityInterfaces.md
-[request and response types]: RequestAndResponseTypes.md
+[request and result types]: RequestAndResultTypes.md
 [Entity classes]: DomainEntities.md
 [Value types]: ValueTypes.md
 [domain DTOs]: DomainDtos.md